Austin Ekeler Player Prop Bets for NFL Week 14 | Los Angeles vs. New York 12/12/2021

 Season Stats

-- He also averages 43.2 receiving yards per game, catching 56 passes for 518 yards and seven touchdowns.
+- He also averages 43.2 receiving yards per game, grabbing 56 passes for 518 yards and seven touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Ekeler's matchup with the Giants.